SalomePlatform/yacs/doc/components.rst

 .. _components:

-Integration of components into the Salome environment
+Integration of components into the SALOME environment
 =============================================================

-This document describes operations to be done to integrate codes (for example calculation codes) in the Salome architecture.
+This document describes operations to be done to integrate codes (for example calculation codes) in the SALOME architecture.

 Several integration scenarios could be envisaged:

 - The simplest is local control of the code from a Python interpretor.
 The code will only operate on one machine.
 - The next stage consists of being able to control the code locally or remotely.
 The selected architecture consists of presenting the code as a CORBA server [CORBA]_, capable of receiving and executing requests from CORBA clients.
-Salome offers a number of services that simplify the use of CORBA.
+SALOME offers a number of services that simplify the use of CORBA.
-- Finally, actual integration into Salome consists of providing Salome with all information necessary to control the code, for example from the man-machine interface or for example through supervision.
+- Finally, actual integration into SALOME consists of providing SALOME with all information necessary to control the code, for example from the man-machine interface or for example through supervision.

 Several types of situations may be envisaged, knowing that there will always be special cases that should be